fzi-forschungszentrum-informatik/P3IV/docs/sections/misc.md

 ## Related Publications

-This simulation framework has helped to realize the following academic publications:
+Early versions of this simulation framework has helped to realize 3 peer-reviewed publications and 5 student's thesis.

+Released version of this framework is utilized the following academic publications:

 ## Contact